YLu-1258/YLU_blog/_posts/2024-04-04-Algorhythmic-Code-Prep.md

     Flower Necklace before sort: [Rose, Lily, Tulip, Daisy, Sunflower, Carnation, Orchid, Daffodil, Peony, Hibiscus] Flower Necklace before sort: [Carnation, Daffodil, Daisy, Hibiscus, Lily, Orchid, Peony, Rose, Sunflower, Tulip]

+## Quick Sort

+QuickSort is definitely one of the more complex algorithms that I have implmented.
+Unlike the previous iteractive approaches, it is most intuitive to perform QuickSort in a recursive manner.
+We have a partition method that sorts a given pivot element within a subarray.
+After running this partition method, we run the quickSort algorithm again on the two subarray separated by the pivot.

 ```java